tailordev-commons/website/README.md

 We are committed to performing just like if it would have been a paid contract: same energy, same motivation and same "professionalism"!

 For more information about our motivations behind this initiative, you can read the announcement blog post on the TailorDev website: https://tailordev.fr/blog/2017/02/15/tailordev-commons/.

+---

+The content on this website is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) license.
+The code provided (if not specifically indicated) is released by [TailorDev](https://tailordev.fr) under a [MIT](https://en.wikipedia.org/wiki/MIT_License) license.